wp-plugins/standout-css3-buttons/readme.txt

 - Many different color styles to choose from
 - Links can be opened in new window if requested

+= Shortcode =

+To display on any post or page, use this shortcode:

+[standout-css3-button]Button text goes here[/standout-css3-button]

+Make sure you go to the plugin settings page after installing to set options.

 <strong>If you use and enjoy this plugin, please rate it and click the "Works" button below so others know that it works with the latest version of WordPress.</strong>

 == Installation ==